Each subcommittee is pursuing research, articles, trends, and best practice information on the design of all types of learning environments.

-Subcommittee Chair: Mike Wells, AIA
+Subcommittee co-Chairs: Mike Wells, AIA and Bruce Wardell, AIA

 The AIA Early Childhood Learning Environments Subcommittee was formed in 2011 and is focused on all aspects of preschool and early childhood facility design.
 It is becoming widely understood that very young children are not simply mini-adults, or even mini-schoolchildren.
 They are different in many ways, and it follows that educational buildings for very young children are likewise not simply mini-schools.
 The Early Childhood Learning Environment Subcommittee seeks to recognize and understand these fundamental differences, and make that information available to the members of the Institute so that buildings for young children can also be informed.
 As a client group that is unable to directly verbalize their needs, wants and wishes, it is up to the architect to understand, to interpret, to innovate and to advocate for design that:

 - Inspires the lifelong learner in all children

 - Creates healthy safe and nurturing learning environments

 - Encourages sustainable and toxin free indoor and outdoor environments